Updated on 21 October 2020.

 Technical Politics is happy to consider for publication articles on public policy, public policy-related events, current legislation, parliamentary or select committee debates, or legislative drafting.

 Our preference is to publish signed work.
-Please indicate if you require that your work be published anonymously.
+Please indicate if you require your work to be published anonymously.

 Read these guidelines first before sending us submissions.